Fixing black screen issue on boot after graphics card replacement in OpenCore Legacy Patcher

 |

-Step 22WARNING: If you have used your old graphics card to boot the system now replace it with your new graphics card.
+Step 21WARNING: If you have used your old graphics card to boot the system, now replace it with your new graphics card.
 Otherwise the system would be patched for the old graphics card again.

 Start the system while pressing Option key (or ALT key) and click an arrow under EFI boot screen icon with OpenCore logo. |